Rain gauge: U.S. standard rain gauge

-The standard United States National Weather Service rain gauge, developed at the start of the 20th century, consists of an 8 in funnel emptying into a graduated cylinder, 2.525 in in diameter, which fits inside a larger container that is 8 in in diameter and 20 in tall.
+The standard United States National Weather Service rain gauge, developed at the start of the 20th century, consists of an 8 in funnel emptying into a metal graduated cylinder, 2.525 in in diameter, which fits inside a larger container that is 8 in in diameter and 20 in tall.
 If the rainwater overflows the graduated inner cylinder, then the larger outer container will catch it.
 When measurements are taken, then the height of the water in the small graduated cylinder is measured, and the excess overflow in the large container is carefully poured into another graduated cylinder and measured to give the total rainfall.
 A cone meter is sometimes used to prevent leakage that can result in alteration of the data.
 In locations using the metric system, the cylinder is usually marked in mm and will measure up to 250 mm of rainfall.

 Each horizontal line on the cylinder is 0.5 mm.
-In areas using Imperial units, each horizontal line represents 0.01 in inches.
+In designs made for areas using Imperial units, each horizontal line represents 0.01 in inches.